Maximum Intended Load

 Step 1: Find the Load Rating

 Every portable ladder should have a label indicating its duty rating.
-Look for it on the side rails or near the top.
+Which means look for it on the side rails or near the top.
 If the label is missing or illegible, assume the lowest rating (200 pounds) until proven otherwise.

 Step 2: Calculate Your Total Load